 Iranian Jews compelled to mourn Nasrallah's death amid oppressive climate

-Jews in Iran are being forced by the Iranian authorities to publicly mourn the death of Hezbollah leader Hassan Nasrallah, notorious for his antisemitic ideology.
+Jews in Iran are being pressured by the authorities to publicly mourn the death of Hezbollah leader Hassan Nasrallah, known for his antisemitic ideology.

 Nasrallah, head of Iran's largest proxy, made multiple statements against Jews and Israelis over the years, most famously declaring that "If we searched the entire world for a person more cowardly, despicable, weak and feeble in psyche, mind, ideology and religion, we would not find anyone like the Jew.
 Notice, I do not say the Israeli.”